In order to instruct, explain or persuade us (ਸਮਝਾਣ ਲਈ), the Gurbani has used all sorts of examples of our world around us, including many animals.

 On account of doubts (Bharam), he entertains the wrong notion that his material body is his Mool (Source, Origin, Jot Saroop, True Nature…).
 This false or mistaken identity is the seed of mental delusion, whose nature is conceptualization (ਮਾਇਕੀ ਫੁਰਨੇ…).

-Being slave of the sensory apparatus, a Saakat’s or a Manmukh’s emotional attachment to the sense-objects makes his mental conditioning more and more dense.
+Being slave of the sensory apparatus, a Saakat-Manmukh-Mayadhaaree’s emotional attachment to the sense-objects makes his mental conditioning more and more dense.

-Such sense-blind mind who does not know its Mool within (Jot, Source…) is likened to a camel.
+Such sense-blind mind who unaware of its Jot Saroop (True Nature…) is likened to a camel.

-In lust, anger, greed, attachment, pride, selfishness, ignorance, etc. (i.e., corruption of Bikaars, “filth”…) the mind also wanders around as the camel.
-Worldly attachment is so strong that despite the suffering, we do not want to give it up.
+Under the negative impact of Bikaar (lust, anger, greed, attachment, pride, selfishness, ignorance, etc.) the mind also wanders around like a camel.
+Despite the repeated suffering, the worldly attachment is so strong that iy does not want to give it up.

 Another thing that is peculiar about the camel is, while wandering around, it eats thorny bushes or thorny trees (e.g., ਕਿੱਕਰ, etc.) even though they make its mouth bleed!

-Similarly, the mind of a Saakat or a Manmukh indulges in sense gratification even though his body and mind suffer because of it!
+Similarly, the mind of a Saakat-Manmukh-Mayadhaaree indulges in sense gratification even though his body and mind suffer because of it!

-The Divine Life of the Gurmat (based on the Aatam Giaan of the Gur-Shabad…) is the path that leads inwards, where all wanderings or searching ends.
+The Divine Life (Gurmukh Lifestyle) based on the Gurmat is the path that leads inwards, where all wanderings or searching ends.